kaiiam/kblumberg_masters_thesis/thesis/kai_blumberg_msc_thesis.md

 A hypothesis such as the interconnection between riboflavin production, iron binding and transport genes in deep marine sediments, could be semantically expressed and added to the ontology knowledge graph.
 This along with other hypotheses about covariation of gene abundances could subsequently be tested over larger collections of genomic data sets.
 Leveraging the ontology semantics to retrieve data to analyze gene covariation to support or reject batches of genomic hypotheses.
 The continued development of cyberinfrastructure by which to conduct these types of comparative genomic analysis could be scaled up to a large machine-actionable system the analysis of microbial genomics.
 Thematically this could build upon previous efforts such as the Community cyberinfrastructure for Advanced Microbial Ecology Research and Analysis (CAMERA), a semantically-annotated environmental genomic data base supporting semantic queries [@Sun_2010].

-To further investigate potential knowledge which can be derived from the interconnection of data annotated with GO and ENVO terms, I asked the following question of the example datastore:
+To further investigate potential knowledge which can be derived from the interconnection of data annotated with GO and ENVO terms, I asked the following question of the datastore:

 > "What biological processes differentiate various types of marine benthic biomes?"